MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 #Struct Basics

 If you have programmed in C or Objective-C before you might be familiar with structs.
 However, structs in Swift are far more powerful than in C based languages.
-In Swift a struct is very similar to a class, you will learn the differences shortly.
+In Swift, a struct is very similar to a class, you will learn the differences shortly.

 ##Defining a basic struct